Transfer & Visiting Students

 Transfer students are eligible to write for law review as junior members for their third year in the UC College of Law.
 Transfer students also are eligible for the intramural Moot Court competition that takes place each fall semester.

 A student enrolled in another accredited law school who has a compelling need to take up to one year of courses at the College of Law may apply for admission as a transient, or visiting, student.
 The student should submit the transfer/visiting application and a letter requesting transient status.
-The student must also provide a letter from the dean of the primary law school stating that credits earned at the University of Cincinnati College of Law will be applied to the student's degree requirements.
+The student must also provide a letter from the dean of the primary law school spelling out the length of the visit and stating that credits earned at the University of Cincinnati College of Law will be applied to the student's degree requirements.
 The letter should also specify other requirements of the primary law school.
 In addition, the visiting student must submit all of the transfer requirements listed above.